2hanson/interviewstreet/README.md

 - hangzhong.yu@gmail.com

 ## License
-SearchBar is available under the MIT license.
+available under the MIT license.
 See the LICENSE file for more info.